An ongoing conversation regarding human sexuality.

 In February, 2019, a specially called General Conference was convened in St. Louis to determine "the way forward" for our denomination.
 This Conference upheld the UMC's present position on homosexual marriage and the ordination of practicing homosexuals, namely, the UMC holds that "homosexual practice is incompatible with Christian teaching."

-However, unrest over this issue has only increased in the 12 months since this specially called General Conference.
-Therefore, the upcoming, regularly scheduled, 2020 General Conference (May 5-15, 2020, in Minneapolis) is preparing to hear further resolutions on this subject.
+However, unrest over this issue has only increased in the months since this specially called General Conference.
+Therefore, the upcoming, General Conference (August 29-September 6, 2022), in Minneapolis) is preparing to hear further resolutions on this subject.

 A number of proposals have been offered for navigating disagreements, finding common ground or separating our denomination.
 These include a recent addition entitled, “Protocol of Reconciliation & Grace Through Separation,” which has become highly publicized by media outlets.
 All of these resolutions will be debated and amended at General Conference, and perhaps one will adopted.